Surge of covid delta variant poses new political threat to Biden and his agenda

 Douglas Brinkley, a presidential historian, noted that Franklin Delano Roosevelt traveled “nonstop” when he was president, despite a physical disability.
 “Why can’t Biden be more mobile and out there talking to people?
 No president can be above the fray in a pandemic.”

 Brinkley also said that Biden’s first six months in office became dominated by a swirl of non-covid issues, including voting rights and infrastructure.
 “There came a false sense of security on the covid front,” Brinkley said.
 “People will think in history that Biden needed to be doing regular addresses to the American public.
-That this was such a large emergency, with so many deaths on the line, that he need to be beating the drum more forcefully.”
+That this was such a large emergency, with so many deaths on the line, that he needed to be beating the drum more forcefully.”

 Biden may have a chance to rectify this stance in the fall.